morecraf/SiaqodbCloud-Service/README.md

 ```
 now the collection 'oplog.rs' should be created on 'local' database.

 Then create a database called 'siaqodb'.(If you preffer another name, you can change it in src\Repository\MongoDB\MongoDBRepo.cs).
-Then inside database created, create 2 collections:  'sys_accesskeys' and 'sys_synclog'.
+Then, inside the database created, create 2 collections:  'sys_accesskeys' and 'sys_synclog'.
 (The names can be changed also in \src\Repository\CouchDB\MongoDBRepo.cs ).

 ## CouchDB